 A Throwoff will occur after every scoring play from the scoring team to the opposing team.

-All 7 players of the throwing team must be behind their 30 yard line and may not go passed it until the ball is in the air.
+All 7 players of the throwing team must be behind their 20-yard line and may not go passed it until the ball is in the air.

-The throwing team must throw a lob passed the opponent’s 30 yard line, within the boundaries of the field.
+The throwing team must throw a lob passed the next first down marker, within the boundaries of the field.
 The ball may not go out the back of the end zone.

-Each player on the receiving team must line up on or behind their 30 yard line, prior to the ball being thrown in the air.
+Each player on the receiving team must line up on or behind their designated marker, prior to the ball being thrown in the air.

 The receiving team player that catches the throwoff may take a knee immediately after catching the ball while within the end zone, prior to advancing into the playing field, for a TOUCHBACK at the 10 yard line.

-If the offense jumps or moves across the line after the play is set and prior to the ball being snapped.
+If the offense jumps or moves across the line after the play is set and prior to the ball being snapped, they will receive a false start penalty..

 - Offsides On Offense: (ACCEPT: 5 Yard Loss From Previous Spot, Replay Down | DECLINE: Keep Play)